 Buddhist sūtras are fundamental sources for understanding the beliefs that once dominated, and largely continue to dominate, Asian societies.
 But classical philological approaches to these texts, assuming an Ur-text and linear development, misrepresent their nature and obscure their history.
 Like oral literature the sūtras are authorless and textually fluid, their content formulaic and modular, and the situation complicated by their huge volume and the linguistic diversity of their extant versions.
 Their fluidity and the absence of an Ur-text makes traditional stemmatic editing inappropriate.
 Other options are also unacceptable: eclectic editions conflate distinct sources, creating texts which never existed historically, while exclusive focus on a single version ignores the tradition’s true richness.

-Utilizing the tools of Digital Humanities, Open Philology offers a revolution in approaching the composition of these scriptures, and other literatures with common features, such as the Homeric corpus or Rabbinic literature.
+Utilizing the tools of Digital Humanities, Open Philology offers new ideas and methods in approaching the composition of these scriptures, and other literatures with common features, such as the Homeric corpus or Rabbinic literature.
 Given the vastness of the Buddhist canons, we will focus on a traditional subset of texts, and produce electronic editions which preserve their diachronic and synchronic fluidity, revealing the intertextuality inherent in their formulaic composition.
-Our editing environments will allow one to easily view the diversity of sources, in different versions of ‘the same text’ and in parallels in other texts, and permit one to view data at any level of granularity, according to one’s interests.
+Our editing environments, currently under development, will allow one to easily view the diversity of sources, in different versions of ‘the same text’ and in parallels in other texts, and permit one to view data at any level of granularity, according to one’s interests.

-The project will produce corpora of sūtras mutually aligned in their Chinese, Tibetan and, when available, Sanskrit versions, a map of formulaic content, annotated text editions and translations, a general study of the corpus, and a series of scholarly publications on methodological and content-oriented issues.
-The tools and results we produce will bring our historical understanding of Buddhism, the most formative influence on Asian cultures, to a new level.
+The project is working to produce corpora of sūtras mutually aligned in their Chinese, Tibetan and, when available, Sanskrit versions, a map of formulaic content, annotated text editions and translations, a general study of the corpus, and a series of scholarly publications on methodological and content-oriented issues.
+The tools and results we produce will bring new insights to our historical understanding of Buddhism, the most formative influence on Asian cultures.

 According to Buddhist tradition, in the 40 years of his teaching career the Buddha (5th c.
 BCE) wandered preaching from village to village.
 He gave ‘the same sermon’ multiple times, each time, however, a bit differently, as a bard repeating a tale, and like a bard, he employed formulae to facilitate his teaching.
 In an age when memory ruled, these sermons were held in mind, in whole or in part.
 Since each ‘original’ varied from every other ‘original’, the lessons passed on orally, even if memorized verbatim, came to constitute a circulating collection of variant but equally authentic versions of the Buddha’s teachings, the sūtras.
 Some sermons, so profound that they could not be revealed openly during the Buddha’s lifetime, taught the ‘Great Vehicle’ (leading toward awakening, in Sanskrit, Mahāyāna).
 Setting aside the historicity of this scenario, it reflects the actual situation of sūtras themselves, constituted of multiple closely related versions, sharing substantial formulaic material which, however, cannot stem from a unique archetype or ‘Ur-text’